SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

 ## How to handle empty state

-You can display a specific content in your widget when the data is empty.
-To do so, you need to modify the `body()` method in your widget file to adopt different states of the data.
-The following example shows how to display an empty image when the data of **ListWidget** is empty:
+To exhibit a particular content within your widget when the data is empty, you must adjust the `body()` method within your widget file to accommodate distinct data states.
+The ensuing example demonstrates how to present an empty image when the data within the **ListWidget** is absent:

 ```tsx
   override body(): JSX.Element | undefined {